joshua-lee-sf/mastermindLI/README.md

 const wss = new WebSocketServer({server});
 ```

 As you can see, I used a MongoDB database.
 I also used the MVC framework along with Mongoose to make easy use of reading and writing to my database.
-I designed it be to relational, through "references".
+I designed it be to non-relational, but has some sort of ownership through references.

 Here is an example of the game's model:
 ```JS